← Back to the app

 Dictionary

-Teach a mark above and it shows up here.
+Teach a mark above, or add a voice entry below, and it shows up here.

 The tool gets quieter the more you use it.